For parents and carers

 • Seeming to lack of energy when awake (doesn’t want to do very much)

-Seek help when an baby or toddler’s sadness gets in the way of them being social, controlling their feelings and thoughts appropriately, or learning and developing in ways you would expect for their age.
+Seek help when an infant's sadness gets in the way of them being social, controlling their feelings and thoughts appropriately, or learning and developing in ways you would expect for their age.
 We know things will not necessarily get better without advice and practising new skills.
 And the earlier your baby or toddler gets help, the quicker he or she can get back to the important tasks of learning and developing.

-I think my baby or toddler feels angry
+I think my infant feels angry

 • Crying, seeming really unhappy (distressed), restless, grumpy, or cranky (irritable)